Interlagos Circuit: Characteristics

-One the main characteristics of Interlagos is that it was not built on flat terrain, but follows the ups and downs of hilly ground, which makes it harder to drive and demands more power from the cars' engines.
-The races therefore can be tough on the car and physically demanding on the drivers, especially since the circuit runs counterclockwise, where the centrifugal forces in the many hard left turns push the drivers' necks to the right, instead of left as in most of the circuits on the F1 calendar.
+One of the main characteristics of Interlagos is that it was not built on flat terrain, but follows the ups and downs of hilly ground, which makes it harder to drive and demands more power from the cars' engines.
+The races therefore can be tough on the car and physically demanding on the drivers, also because the circuit runs counterclockwise where the centrifugal forces push the drivers' necks to the right, instead of left as in most of the circuits on the F1 calendar.
 The hilly course is also a good feature for road cycling races, which are usually held at the circuit.

 Additionally to the physical aspects there is also a climate component to the venue, the region where the track is located is known for having rapid changes in weather with outbursts of rain being common, which can vary from a short lived drizzle to a torrential storm.
-This can add a degree of unpredictability to the races and it's classic associated with the circuit.
-The city of São Paulo itself where Interlagos is located is known by the nickname "Land of the Drizzle".
+This can add a degree of unpredictability to the races and it's classically associated with the circuit.
+The city of São Paulo where the circuit is located is known by the nickname "Land of the Drizzle".